RobbenRoll/emgfit/README.rst

 `emgfit` is designed to be used within Jupyter Notebooks which have become a standard tool in the data science community.
 The usage and capabilities of `emgfit` are best explored by looking at the tutorial.
-The tutorial and much more details can be found in the [html documentation of emgfit](emgfit/docs/build/html/index.html).
+The tutorial and much more details can be found in the `documentation of emgfit`_.

+.. _documentation of emgfit: docs/source/index.rst